Eye surgery is a very specialised area of cancer treatment. This section does not discuss all the details of the operations.

 During the operation to remove your eye, your surgeon fits a permanent eye implant into the socket.
 The implant is usually round like a ball and helps to fill some of the space where your eyeball once was.

 The implant helps keep the structure of the eye socket and supports the artificial eye, which is fitted later.
-The eye muscles inside the socket are attached to the implant and this allows the implant to move.
 The implant is covered with eye tissue in the socket so you can’t see it.
 The area just appears pink.
 It is permanent and you can’t take it out.

 Plastic implants have been used for decades and allow some eye movement.
-More recently a new type of implant can give better eye movement.
-These new types of implants are called hydroxyapatite implants.
+More recently new types have been used, an example is hydroxyapatite implants.
 They are made from an artificial form of sea coral.
 This material is very similar to bone in structure.
 Blood vessels can grow into it so it can work as part of the normal eye tissue.

 Your surgeon may also put a temporary plastic shell in the socket over the implant called a conformer.
 It is similar to a contact lens.
 The conformer helps to keep the shape of the eye socket while it heals.
 It has a hole in the middle that allows air to flow around the socket.
 It also helps to drain any build up of fluid.